 http://www.mediafire.com/download/7...gc/SPRFIX15.zip (1.57 mb)

 This is the Doom 1/Ultimate Doom compatible version:

 The complete changelog including the 1.5 edits can be viewed here:

 Now if you've made it this far, you probably just want to see some screenshots of the changes in action.
 Well, truthfully, it's rather difficult to showcase the end result outside of the game since many of the effects must be seen in motion.
 If the idea interests you, I suggest simply downloading the WAD right now and autoloading it during any future Doom sessions.
 I know this sounds cheap, but some changes are subtle and I think it would ruin the point to explicitly search for the differences.
 Nonetheless, here's a sample of some of the fixes:

 http://i.imgur.com/SzDU4DH.jpg (clickable thumbnail)

-Phew, with all that done, I'll end by saying that this project is still very much a work-in-progress.
+Phew, with all that done, I'll end by saying that this project is still very much and will always be a work-in-progress.
 I'm open to feedback on the current release as well as potential ideas for further changes.